DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-11-30-allowing-providers-to-register-candidates-with-pending-conditions.md

   - application status
 ---

-When a candidate accepts an offer from a training provider, their status changes from ‘offer made’ to cConditions pending’ in Manage teacher training applications (Manage).
+When a candidate accepts an offer from a training provider, their status changes from ‘offer made’ to 'conditions pending’ in Manage teacher training applications (Manage).

 A ‘conditions pending’ status means the candidates must meet conditions the provider has set before they can start their course.
 These can include: